AdnanK1/phase-1/README.md

 - These findings provide valuable insights for the studio, highlighting the genres that have a higher likelihood of receiving positive ratings and garnering audience acclaim.
 By leveraging these insights, the studio can focus on producing more content in the genres that have proven to be well-received, while also considering ways to enhance the quality and appeal of horror and sci-fi films to improve their ratings and audience reception.

+- After conducting the analysis, it was found that both BV Studio and P/DW Studio achieved the highest gross earnings.
+However, BV Studio primarily earned more domestically, while P/DW Studio earned a larger portion of their gross income from foreign markets.

 ## Recommendation

 Based on the analysis, it is recommended that the new Microsoft movie studio focuses on genres such as documentaries, biographies, music, and sports.
 These genres have consistently received high ratings and have resonated well with audiences.
 By capitalizing on the audience's preference for factual storytelling, real-life narratives, and engaging content related to music and sports, the studio can increase the likelihood of positive reception and audience satisfaction.